apache/carbondata/docs/index/secondary-index-guide.md

 ## Complex DataType support on SI
 Currently, only complex Array types are supported for creating secondary indexes.
 Nested Array support and other complex types support will be supported in the future.

+## Secondary Index as a Coarse Grain Index in query processing (Experimental)
+Secondary Indexes are used in main table query pruning by rewriting the Spark plan during course of query execution.
+It is not possible to use Secondary Indexes in the query pruning when the query is fired from engines other than Spark (i.e., Presto, Hive etc).
+To address this issue, Secondary Index is implemented as a Coarse Grain Index similar to Bloom.
+Coarse Grain Index pruning happens right after default pruning of the table being queried.
+A new property is introduced at session level and carbon level to support Secondary Index as a Coarse Grain Index.
+It can be configured in two variants as show below:
+1. Configure globally - ```carbon.coarse.grain.secondary.index```
+2. Configure for a particular table - ```carbon.coarse.grain.secondary.index.<dbname>.<tablename>```

+Property when specified along with database name and table name ensures that Secondary Index as Coarse Grain Index can be enabled/disable for query pruning on a particular table.
+It has higher precedence over global configuration.

+The default value of the property is ```false``` for the Spark session.
+By default, Spark queries continue to use Secondary Indexes in the query pruning via spark query plan rewrite.
+If user want to use Secondary Index as a Coarse Grain Index in spark query pruning, need to explicitly configure the property to ```true```.
+Setting the configuration to ```true``` also avoids the query plan rewrite.
+Since the feature is newly introduced, unless existing queries are working with Coarse Grain Secondary Index, and the performance improvement is evident, It is recommended to avoid using this property for the existing customers using the Secondary Indexes with Spark queries.

+The default value of this property is ```true``` for Presto.
+By default, Presto queries use Secondary Index as a Coarse Grain Index in spark query pruning.
+If user do not wish to use the Secondary Indexes in the query pruning, need to explicitly configure this property to ```false```.

+Note: This feature is not supported with the Secondary Index tables created on the older versions.